 In the aftermath of the 2019 crisis, opponents of Morales have attempted to shape public memory around a narrative of bloody dictatorship.
 In December, former president Tuto Quiroga was designated as the Áñez government’s international envoy “to explain the violations of human rights” under Morales, despite having presided over 16 state-perpetrated deaths is his twelve months in office.
 At hearings of Inter-American Commission on Human Rights this week, Justice Minister Álvaro Coimbra declaimed that, “The [Morales] regime killed more than 100 people because of their political convictions.”
 This is flatly untrue.

 An accurate reckoning will remember the Morales years (alongside those of Mesa and Rodríguez) as a period in which some significant limits were set on state violence.
-Such a reckoning can take place if we disregard the responsibility of the right-wing opposition for its share of the deadly conflicts of those years.
+Such a reckoning cannot take place if we disregard the responsibility of the right-wing opposition for its share of the deadly conflicts of those years.
 Or, more generally, if we don’t begin by paying direct attention to the various causes and perpetrators of political violence in Bolivia.

 Note: Some but not all of this post appears in a forthcoming white paper, “Mass Protest and State Repression in Bolivian Political Culture: